Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Experiments

-\textbf{Result Analysis.} As shown in Table \ref{method-comparasion}, Fira consistently outperforms low-rank training baselines by a large margin under the same rank constraint, and even surpasses full-rank training.
-Following \citet{zhao2024GaLore}, we estimate the memory reduction of the optimizer states via the same memory estimation method introduced in \citet{zhao2024GaLore}.
-From Table \ref{method-comparasion}, our Fira saves 61.1\% memory usage of the optimizer states when pre-training the LLaMA 1B architecture compared to full-rank training, while Fira achieving better results.
+\textbf{Result analysis.} As shown in Table \ref{method-comparasion}, Fira consistently outperforms low-rank training baselines by a large margin under the same rank constraint, and even surpasses full-rank training.
+Following \cite{zhao2024GaLore}, we estimate the memory reduction of the optimizer states via the same memory estimation method introduced in \cite{zhao2024GaLore}.
+Detailed memory estimation methods are presented in \ref{memory-estimation-a}.
+Additional experiments on real memory usage and throughput are presented in \ref{Overhead-a}.
+From Table \ref{method-comparasion}, our Fira saves 61.1\% memory usage of the optimizer states when pre-training the LLaMA 1B architecture compared to full-rank training, while Fira achieves better results.
 Compared to full-rank training, Fira's superior performance may be attributed to the following reason: the gradient direction in the norm-based scaling method is determined by the current state, rather than by historical gradients in Adam.
 Therefore, Fira introduces a higher degree of randomness in training, which can enhance the model's ability to escape the local optima, leading to better training performance \citep{zhou2020towards}.
+It's worth noting that previous work \cite{zhang2024adam, zhu2024apollo} also reveals this phenomenon.
+Detailed analysis of this phenomenon is presented in Appendix \ref{similarity-validity-a}.

-\subsection{Scaling up to LLaMA 7B Pre-training.}
+\subsection{Scaling up to LLaMA 7B Pre-training}

 To validate the scalability of our method, we scale up by pre-training the LLaMA 7B model with the full-rank dimension $d_{\text{model}} = 4096$.
 We compare Fira with the GaLore baseline, which generally achieves the best performance among low-rank training baselines, as shown in Table \ref{method-comparasion}.
-As illustrated in Figure \ref{7B_Pre}, our method demonstrates a significant improvement over GaLore for pre-training LLaMA 7B, while using an $8\times$ smaller rank.
+As illustrated in Figure \ref{7B_Pre}, our method demonstrates a significant improvement over GaLore for pre-training LLaMA 7B, while using an $8\times$ smaller rank (memory of optimizer states).
 This highlights Fira’s effectiveness, suggesting it could be a viable solution for large-scale LLM pre-training.